Naomi Magnus MBACP UKCP

 Who I work with

-I offer individual and couples sessions which can take place face to face in my practice, remotely via skype or in certain cases, in the comfort of your own home.
+I offer individual (adult and adolescent) and couples sessions which can take place face to face in, remotely via skype or in certain cases, in the comfort of your own home.

 I have experience of working with clients presenting with a broad range of issues and welcome the opportunity to meet you and hear about your particular situation.